elaInnovation/Bluetooth-Microservice-Samples/Python/BlueBaseMicroservice-Sample-Grpc/README.md

 ```

 ## Execution
-You can run the sample by directly by calling the followinf command:
+You can run the sample by directly by calling the following command:
 ```bash
      $ python3 .\ElaBleBaseClientSample.py
  ```